sebescudie/GammaLauncher/README.md

 - Allow multiple : allows to start more than one `vvvv.exe` at once
 - Use repositories : this will ovewrite packages in the default package folder with the ones in your repositories folder, if you specify one.
 This is usefull if you're building libraries for gamma.
+- No cache : doesn't load .vl.dll files and compiles everything from scratch

 ## How to get it